jalenhardy/Java-Core-ATM/README.md

 Run the Serial.serialize() method, which takes one parameter an Account array, to save the accounts to for the next usage.

-In order to email you must add the jar file: https://javaee.github.io/javamail/
+In order to email you must add the javax.mail.jar file: https://javaee.github.io/javamail/